Danmcaires/Blog-post/Blog-post.md

 There are many ways of deploying an application using Flux.
-In this demonstration I will deploy the demo app by creating a source controller and a helm controller.
+In this demonstration I will deploy the demo app by creating a source controller and a Helm controller.

 #### Source Controller

+The source controller is a FluxCD component responsible for providing a common interface for the artifacts acquisition.

 FluxCD offers 5 types of source controllers: